H1V35/envy-camp/README.md

 # Repository for Envy Technical Tests

-**Note:** In this repository, the solved technical tests will be uploaded.
+**Note:** Solved technical tests will be uploaded in this repository.
 To take on the challenge blindly, go to [https://github.com/handxr/envy-camp](https://github.com/handxr/envy-camp).

 ## Description